agentmorris/camera-trap-ml-survey/README.md

 ##### Ecology papers

+* Adams TM.
+Coexisting with Change: Wildlife Responses to Invaded Forest Communities in Southeastern Michigan, Doctoral Dissertation, University of Michigan, 2026.

 * Cardona LM, Brook BW, Buettel JC.
-Fear on the Landscape: How human activity shapes wildlife habitat use in protected areas in Tasmania.
+Fear on the Landscape: How human activity shapes wildlife habitat use in protected areas in Tasmania, 2026.

-* Dimitriou A. Investigating the effect of outdoor recreation on wildlife diversity and behaviour in British Columbia Parks (Doctoral dissertation, University of British Columbia).
+* Dimitriou A. Investigating the effect of outdoor recreation on wildlife diversity and behaviour in British Columbia Parks.
+Doctoral dissertation, University of British Columbia, 2026.

 * Larson CL, Bloom TD, Egan A, Farris T, Gersh K, Merigliano L, Owen C, Seidler R, Turner H. Neighbors to nature: A case study of recreation‐wildlife co‐existence in the Greater Yellowstone Ecosystem.
 Conservation Science and Practice.
 2026:e70263.